AlexanderFabisch/gmr/paper/paper.md

 to three different valid predictions.
 Each peak is represented by at least one of the Gaussians of the GMM.

 We can use GMR to represent demonstrated motions.
-Here is a example in 2D, in which we have a dataset that is a sequence of positions $\boldsymbol{x}$ and corresponding velocities $\dot{\boldsymbol{x}}$.
+Here is an example in 2D, in which we have a dataset that is a sequence of positions $\boldsymbol{x}$ and corresponding velocities $\dot{\boldsymbol{x}}$.
 We train a GMM to represent
 $p(\boldsymbol{x}, \dot{\boldsymbol{x}})$.
 Then we can generate a new